Company Share Option Plan (CSOP)

 Qualifying CSOPs offer employers considerable flexibility.

-Generally, options will become exercisable on the third anniversary of the date of grant, tying the option exercise to the availability of tax relief.
+Generally, CSOP options will become exercisable on the third anniversary of the date of grant, tying the CSOP option exercise to the availability of tax relief.
 This should ensure that there is no tax or NIC cost on exercise.
-The plan can, however, permit earlier exercise (without tax relief) if desired or; before then for certain ‘good leaver’ events or in connection with certain cash take overs without disrupting the income tax relief.
+The CSOP can, however, permit earlier exercise (without tax relief) if desired or; before then for certain ‘good leaver’ events or in connection with certain cash take overs without disrupting the income tax relief.